govalley/govalley.github.io/podcast/_posts/2019-09-29-how-love-responds-to-hate.md

 ---
-title: "How Love Responds to Hate
+title: "How Love Responds to Hate"
 category: "The Gospel of John"
 speaker: Charles Smith
 mp3: 20190929.mp3